jellyfin-archive/jellyfin-react-client/README.md

 yarn run android
 yarn run ios
 ```

+Android requires the `ANDROID_HOME` variable to be set.

 In case of problems, this [tutorial](https://facebook.github.io/react-native/docs/running-on-device.html) will help you to configure your environment.

 ### Desktop (Electron)